 - 1. Students may use their study hall period to be a teacher aide.
 Students serving as aides during a teacher's planning period must be of the same sex as the teacher. - 2.
 Students interested in being an aide should contact the Guidance Counselor.
 The Counselor will guide the student through the process of becoming an aide. - 3.
 Once students are assigned, he/she must be working with the teacher during the period or be in an assigned study hall. - 4.
 The supervisor is responsible for the proper/immediate supervision of the student. - 5.
 Driving while working as a teacher's aide is not permitted. - 6.
-Students serving as teacher aides must be passing all classes on the weekly ineligibility report to serve as an aide.
-Whenever the student is failing a class, he/she is required to return to study hall until he/she is passing all classes.
+Students serving as teacher aides must pass all classes on the weekly ineligibility report to serve as an aide.
+Whenever the student is failing a class, he/she is required to return to the study hall until he/she is passing all classes.
 Their eligibility to return to serving as a student aid will be reviewed each Monday when the ineligibility report is published.

-I have had the opportunity to read the 2023-24 STUDENT/PARENT HANDBOOK for Scotus Central Catholic.
-I agree that my son/daughter will abide by the policies set forth in the handbook.
+I have had the opportunity to read the Scotus Central Catholic.
+I agree that the handbook.

-Parent Signature
+Parent Signature Date

-Date

-I have had the opportunity to read the 2032-24 STUDENT PARENT HANDBOOK for Scotus Central Catholic and I agree to abide by these policies.
+I have had the opportunity to read the Scotus Central Catholic and I agree t EENT HANDBOOK for

-Student Print Name
+Student Pr int Name

 Student Signature

-Grade

-Date
+Grade Date

-Please return to the office no later than Fri., Aug.
-25, 2023
+Please return to the school no later than Fri., Aug.
+23, 2024.